History of the Jews in Singapore: Sir Manasseh Meyer

 Sir Manasseh Meyer (1843–1930) was a British businessman and philanthropist who was a benefactor to the Jewish community in Singapore.
 He was the Jewish community's most generous benefactor, being responsible for the setting up of its two synagogues — Maghain Aboth Synagogue and Chesed-El Synagogue.
 Chesed-El was built for the use of his family and others.

 Together with three other wealthy Jews, Meyer bought a large piece of land in Moulmein Road for $5,407.12 for the Jewish Cemetery.
 Meyer also bought the adjoining piece of land for $8,681.40 and, after reserving a plot for himself and his second wife, Rebecca, presented it to the community.
 His wife Rebecca died in 1915.

 In 1928, he donated $150,000 to the University of Malaya in Singapore (now the National University of Singapore), to build its science building, which has become a Singaporean national monument.
 Britain's King George V knighted him in 1929 after he donated $20,000 to the British military effort in World War I. Meyer Road in Singapore is named after him.

 Frank Benjamin

 Frank Benjamin is a merchant who founded retailing company F J Benjamin in 1959.
 In 1975, he opened Singapore's first single-brand store, Lanvin, in the Grand Hyatt hotel.

 Jacob Ballas

 Jacob Ballas (1921–2000) was a Jewish stockbroker and philanthropist born in Iraq.
 He was the inaugural chairman of the Malayan Stock Exchange, from 1962 to 1964, and later the Malaysia and Singapore Stock Exchange from 1964 to 1967, growing the paid-up capital of the bourses from about $870 million to $2 billion.
 Unmarried, his estate was said to be worth more than S$100 million and was divided between charities in Singapore and Israel.
 His philanthropy in Singapore is marked by the Jacob Ballas Centre.

+Joseph Grimberg

+Joseph Grimberg (8 April 1933 – 17 August 2017) was a prominent lawyer and former Supreme Court judge.